sentry-demos/component_to_dsn_mux/README.md

 Inside your app, use Sentry.setTag('sentry_relay_component', {component_name}) in places/scenarios where you would like the error event to be routed to a specifc project.

-Create a configuration file in JSON format to map components to their respective DSNs.
+Create a configuration file in JSON format to map components to their respective project DSNs.
 For example, `config.json`:

 ```json
 {